bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

   expressions fragments, which can be replaced by arbitrary values according to their type.
 * S-variables can be replaced by any character.
-* E-variables can be replaced by a arbitrary expression.
+* E-variables can be replaced by an arbitrary expression.
 * The variable names syntax: `s.varname`, `e.ab123`, `s.123ab`.
 * The function sentence is executed if it is possible to select a variables values substitution, which converts the left side to a function argument.